AT-Publishing/website/_posts/2016-08-06-finexening.md

 ---
-layout: blog
+layout: forestry
 title: "The Finexening - Bitfinex hack"
-description: "The best of Reddit's response on the Bitfinex hack"
+description: "Bitfinex was hacked in August 2016.
+Read the basic info about the hack and the best of Reddit's response on the Bitfinex hack from back then."
 categories:
 - "trading"
 - "exchanges"